Trademark Trial and Appeal Board (TTAB) - General

 In general, no. If you accidentally filed confidential material through ESTTA without flagging it as confidential, we can change the status of the item so that it cannot be viewed publicly.
 You will usually be required to submit a public, redacted version of the item so it can be viewed in the electronic file.

-Contact a Customer Service Representative at 571-272-8500 and provide the ESTTA tracking number shown on your filing receipt.
+Contact an Information Specialist at 571-272-8500 and provide the ESTTA tracking number shown on your filing receipt.
 TTAB staff will track it down and call you back with the information.

 - What can I do if my electronic filing through ESTTA appears online with missing pages or pages appear blank?

-Contact a Customer Service Representative at 571-272-8500 and provide the ESTTA tracking number shown on your filing receipt.
+Contact an Information Specialist at 571-272-8500 and provide the ESTTA tracking number shown on your filing receipt.
 TTAB staff should be able to retrieve the document.

 Trademark Trial and Appeal Board (TTAB) - Fees